Thanchanokk-p/redpajama-shared/README.md

 ## 🎯 Project Objectives

-Our goal is to explore how combining RedPajama's generalist pretraining base with RefinedWeb's domain-specific content can lead to:
+Our goal is to explore how combining RedPajama's generalist pretraining base with RefinedWeb's domain-specific content can lead to Smarter, brand-aware chatbots, Improved customer sentiment and also improve brand ranking from LLM response

-- Smarter, brand-aware chatbots
-- Improved customer sentiment modeling
-- Enhanced internal search and business intelligence tools

 ---